 Thank you for inquiring about our Paleo-Discovery Digs!
-When you join us, your time will be spent delving into the science of paleontology.
+Join us and the staff from the Morrison Museum for a uniquely educational experience.
+Your time will be spent with us delving into the science of paleontology.
 Participants will learn basic skills for fossil collection, and gain the background knowledge that Paleontologists use to interpret these fossils.
-No prior experience is necessary.
+No prior experience is necessary for the beginner digs.

 The goals of our dig programs are as follows: